 By Sergey Sukhankin

-*About the author: Dr. Sergey Sukhankin is a Fellow at the Jamestown Foundation, and an Advisor at Gulf State Analytics (Washington, D.C.).
+About the author: Dr. Sergey Sukhankin is a Senior Fellow at The Jamestown Foundation, and an Advisor at Gulf State Analytics (Washington, D.C.).
 He received his PhD in Contemporary Political and Social History from the Autonomous University of Barcelona.
 His areas of interest include Kaliningrad and the Baltic Sea region, Russian information and cyber security, A2/AD and its interpretation in Russia, the Arctic region, and the development of Russian private military companies since the outbreak of the Syrian Civil War.
 He has consulted or briefed with CSIS (Canada), DIA (USA), and the European Parliament.
+His project discussing the activities of Russian PMCs, “War by Other Means,” informed the United Nations General Assembly report entitled “Use of Mercenaries as a Means of Violating Human Rights and Impeding the Exercise of the Right of Peoples to Self-Determination.”
 He is based in Edmonton, Alberta, Canada.

-Source: This article was published in the Jamestown Foundation’s Eurasia Daily Monitor Volume: 17 Issue: 78
+Source: This article was published by The Jamestown Foundation’s Eurasia Daily Monitor Volume: 20 Issue: 157